 #womenwe&earthlove 3rd Edition

-Earth Hour is a worldwide movement organized by the WWF.
+Earth Hour is a worldwide movement organised by the WWF.
 They have an annual event promoting the energy-saving activity encouraging everyone to turn off non-essential electricity and lights, for one hour, from 8:30 to 9:30 p.m. on a specific day towards the end of March, as a symbol of commitment to the planet.
-Besides that, as a youth-led community, they also do routine campaign and projects such as Mangrove Planting, Ecobrick Class, Bike for Nature and many other environmental projects.
+Besides that, as a youth-led community, they also do routine campaigns and projects such as Mangrove Planting, Ecobrick Class, Bike for Nature and many other environmental projects.

 Here is her story that we captured during our #interviewfromhome :

 Q: Hi Lely!
 Can you share a little bit about yourself?

 Hi everyone, my name is Nurlaily Agustiarini but most people call me Lely.
 I grew up as a very quiet child.
 You might not believe me, but I often got scared (well, I am still a bit till now), I had low self-esteem, and I often had difficulty conveying what I was thinking.
 Yes, it sounds like anxiety, I did frequently feel anxious about what people might think or react to me.

 But on the other side, I was an active child too, kinesthetically, and into activities that relate to creating a lot.
 One more thing that grew deeply in me and I am proud of is my love for my Nation, Indonesia.
 Not only because I was born on 17 August (the same day as our National Day) but it might also be because of my unique family background where my Grandpa was previously a politician, civil servant and religious figure in our region, while my Grandpa from my mother side was a soldier.